 The error bars indicate how variable the scores are across folds.
 If there was a large amount of variation across the folds, it would indicate that the nature of the data across the folds was different in a way that affected the ability of our model to describe it.
 This could be concerning because it would indicate that we may not have enough data to train a model that would reliably perform on new data.
 However, in our case here, there is not much variability between the folds, so this is not an issue.

 What about the general trends of the training and testing scores across the different values of max_depth?
 We can see that as we grow deeper and deeper trees, the model fits the training data better and better.
-As noted previously, if we grew trees deep enough so that each leaf node had just one training sample, we create a model that is very specific to the training data.
+As noted previously, if we grew trees deep enough so that each leaf node had just one training sample, we would create a model that is very specific to the training data.
 In fact, it would fit the training data perfectly.
 We could say that such a model had extremely high variance.

 But this performance on the training set does not necessarily translate over to the testing set.
-In Figure 5.21, it's apparent that increasing max_depth only increases testing scores up to a point, after which deeper trees in fact have lower testing performance.
+In Figure 5.12, it's apparent that increasing max_depth only increases testing scores up to a point, after which deeper trees in fact have lower testing performance.
 This is another example of how we can leverage the bias-variance trade-off to create a better predictive model – similar to how we use a regularized logistic regression.
 Shallower trees have more bias, since they are not fitting the training data as well.
-But this is fine because if we accept some bias, we will have better performance on the testing data, which is ultimately the metric we use to select model hyperparameters.
+But this is fine because if we accept some bias, we will have better performance on the testing data, which is the metric we ultimately care about.

 In this case, we would select max_depth = 6.
 You could also do a more thorough search, by trying every integer between 2 and 12, instead of going by 2's as we've done here.
 In general, it is a good idea to perform as thorough a search of parameter space as you can, up to the limits of the computational time that you have.
 In this case, it would lead to the same result.